Seventh Crusade

 The Seventh Crusade (1248–1254) was the first of the two Crusades led by Louis IX of France.
 Also known as the Crusade of Louis IX to the Holy Land, it aimed to reclaim the Holy Land by attacking Egypt, the main seat of Muslim power in the Near East.
 The Crusade was conducted in response to setbacks in the Kingdom of Jerusalem, beginning with the loss of the Holy City in 1244, and was preached by Innocent IV in conjunction with a crusade against emperor Frederick II, Baltic rebellions and Mongol incursions.
-It initially met with success but ended in defeat, with most of the army – including the king – captured by the Muslims.
+After initial success, the crusade ended in defeat, with most of the army – including the king – captured by the Muslims.

 Following his release, Louis stayed in the Holy Land for four years, doing what he could towards the re-establishment of the kingdom.
 The struggle between the papacy and Holy Roman Empire paralyzed Europe, with few answering Louis' calls for help following his capture and ransoming.
 The one answer was the Shepherds’ Crusade, started to rescue the king and meeting with disaster.
 In 1254, Louis returned to France having concluded some important treaties.
 The second of Louis' Crusades was his equally unsuccessful 1270 expedition to Tunis, the Eighth Crusade, where he died of dysentery shortly after the campaign landed.

 Background

-In the years that followed the Barons' Crusade, both the Kingdom of Jerusalem and the Ayyubid dynasty were both beset by internal strife that ultimately proved disastrous for both.
+In the years that followed the Barons' Crusade, the Kingdom of Jerusalem and the Ayyubid dynasty were both beset by internal strife that ultimately proved disastrous for both.
 The loss of Jerusalem and defeat at Gaza in 1244 ultimately marked the collapse of Christian military power in the Holy Land and led to the rise of the Mamluk sultanate.
 It is against this backdrop that Louis IX of France and pope Innocent IV began the Seventh Crusade to recover Jerusalem.